 Around the time this bitters quandary was playing through my mind, Bob Petrie was a regular caller in our office bar, the Cabinet Room.
 He used to call by on his way to work, then as a full-time pastry chef in London's Dorchester Hotel.
 Part-time he was already producing and supplying his own aromatic bitters to London's best bars.
 I used to knock out cocktails for Bob to assess his various batches of new bitters while he told us of his dreams to give up cheffing and make bitters full-time.

 Such is the quality of Bob's products that Bob's Bitters took off and his dream became a well-deserved reality.
 Bob continued to pop in with samples and our discussions turned to Daiquiris and why they don't have bitters.
-It didn't take much to persuade Bob to work with some suggested flavour profiles to create his Daiquiri Bitters.
+It didn't take much to persuade Bob to work with some suggested flavour profiles to create our Daiquiri Bitters.

 The predominantly roasted pineapple and subtly mint flavoured Daiquiri Bitters that resulted were so delicious that we decided to start selling them.
-Dan, our ace designer and photographer came up with some very elaborate packaging and our office regularly turned into a mini production line with labels hand-stuck on bottles supplied by Bob, then placed in printed tubes with more fiddly labels applied to the outside of these tubes.
+Dan, our ace designer and photographer came up with some very elaborate packaging and our office regularly turned into a mini production line with labels hand-stuck on pre-filled bottles supplied by Bob, then placed in printed tubes with more fiddly labels applied to the outside of these tubes.

 Bob being Bob, he didn't just reproduce the old recipes.
 He insisted on striving to improve them.
-Hence, both bitters are now more alcoholic, 37.7% and 33.5% respectively, and the new formulations follow numerous visits by Bob to our bar and trial sessions with different batches.
+Hence, both bitters are now more alcoholic, 35% and 33.5% respectively, and the new formulations follow numerous visits by Bob to our bar and trial sessions with different batches.